 We use this issue tracker for bug reports and feature requests.
 Closing this issue as it’s outside that scope.

-Maintaining an open source project continues to present interesting and subtle challenges.
-I’m not certain I struck the perfect balance with my comment.
-But it was the right answer for me, and worth the effort to try and convey it well.
+Maintaining an open source project presents subtle interpersonal challenges.
+I’m not certain I struck the perfect tone with my comment.
+But it was the right answer for me, and worth the effort to try and answer well.